Government Shutdown Food Resources Government Shutdown All Resources

 CalFresh (aka SNAP, EBT, Food Stamps) Information:

 - What is the latest status of CalFresh/SNAP benefits?
-Will I receive my November benefits?

 - What if I am due to complete my SAR 7 or renew my CalFresh benefits in November and I haven’t sent in my completed forms yet?

 - Please continue to submit all required forms and your recertification as normal.
-However, there may be processing delays due to the continued federal government shutdown.

 - My application was submitted for processing.
 Do I need to re-apply?